Simple Analysis of Sparse, Sign-Consistent JL: Simple Proof of Theorem

-We first discuss some intuition for why using $\eqref{MainBound}$ avoids the issues of using the Hanson-Wright bound.
+We first discuss some intuition for why using this bound to analyze $\norm{Z}_p$ avoids the loss incurred by the Hanson-Wright bound here.
 In the Hanson-Wright bound, all of the Rademachers are essentially approximated by gaussians.
-In $\eqref{MainBound}$, we instead make use of an $\ell_1$-norm bound for $1 \le i \le p$ and $1 \le j \le p$ (the upper left $p \times p$ minor where the $|x_i|$ and $|x_j|$ values are the largest), which avoids the loss incurred in our setting by approximating the Rademachers in this range by gaussians.
-Since the original matrix is symmetric, it only remains to consider $1 \le i \le n$ and $p+1 \le j \le n$.
+In our bound, we make use of Rademachers in the appropriate places to avoid loss.
+For $1 \le i \le p$ and $1 \le j \le p$ (the upper left $p \times p$ minor where the $|x_i|$ and $|x_j|$ values are the largest), our approach utilizes an $\ell_1$-norm bound rather than $\sqrt{p}$ times an $\ell_2$ bound, which turns out to allow us to save a factor of $\sqrt{p}$ in the resulting bound on $\norm{Z}_p$.
+Now, since the original matrix is symmetric, it only remains to consider $1 \le i \le n$ and $p+1 \le j \le n$.
 In this range, we approximate the $\sigma_i$ Rademachers by gaussians and use an $\ell_2$-norm bound.
-Approximating the $\sigma_j$ Rademachers by gaussians as well would yield too loose of a bound for our application, so we preserve the $\sigma_j$ Rademachers.
+It turns out that approximating the $\sigma_j$ Rademachers by gaussians as well would yield too loose of a bound for our application, so we preserve the $\sigma_j$ Rademachers.
 For the remaining Rademacher linear forms, the interaction between the $x_j$ values (all of which are upper bounded in magnitude by $\frac{1}{\sqrt{p}}$) and the $\sigma_j$ Rademachers yields the desired bound.